* Translated by AI

 Starnews

-'New History of Korean Baseball' Caleb Boshley, the Secret to 'Ponce-Level Dignity' → 'Freely Utilizing Five Different Breaking Balls!'
-'He's a Complete Foreign Investor, Like Kyo-hyun Cho'
+'New History of Korean Baseball' Caleb Boshley, the Secret to 'Ponce-Level Dignity' → He Can 'Freely' Use No Less Than Five Breaking Balls!
+'He's a Complete Foreign Investor, like Kyo-hyun Cho'

 Park Sujin